Quantum random access memory with transmon-controlled phonon routing

 The experimental realization of a bucket-brigade QRAM hinges on implementing scalable conditional routing.
 Several candidate platforms have been proposed for QRAM, such as neutral atoms~\cite{giovannetti2008,hong2012,moiseev2016}, superconducting circuits~\cite{weiss2024}, photonic~\cite{chen2021} and phononic systems~\cite{hann2019}, in which the conditional routing relies on light-atom~\cite{giovannetti2008,hong2012,moiseev2016} or light-spin~\cite{chen2021} couplings, or nonlinear interactions mediated by transmon qubits~\cite{hann2019,weiss2024}.
 So far a deterministic quantum router has only been demonstrated in superconducting circuits~\cite{naik2017,gao2019,wang2021}.
 Although a random access quantum memory with classical addressing has been experimentally achieved~\cite{naik2017}, QRAM utilizing quantum addressing has yet to be realized.
 A major challenge hindering QRAM development is loss errors due to energy relaxation.
 Near-term experiments may address this issue through error detection combined with dual-rail encoding, although the required hardware cost is doubled~\cite{weiss2024}.

-We propose a QRAM implementation based on a hybrid platform of transmon qubits and surface acoustic wave (SAW) phonons.
+We propose a hardware implementation of the generic bucket-brigade QRAM based on a hybrid platform of transmon qubits and surface acoustic wave (SAW) phonons.
 The core of our design is a transmon-controlled phonon router, where itinerant phonons in a SAW waveguide are routed by a control transmon qubit.
 Our approach offers several advantages over alternative proposals, including rapid query time, compact size, and the absence of frequency crowding.
 We further introduce a hybrid dual-rail encoding scheme that enables loss error detection without additional hardware.
 Due to the fast routing capability of the phonon router, our QRAM design achieves $\sim$kilohertz heralding rates for 100 memory cells, with realistic $T_1$ times of 100~{\textmu}s for the transmon and 2~{\textmu}s for the itinerant phonons.